pictoryai/edit-video-using-text-sample/README.md

 You can obtain `editorUrl` by calling our transcription API mentioned at https://docs.pictory.ai/reference/post_pictoryapis-v2-transcription

-Brand-Option Format is mentioned at <>.
+Brand-Option Format is mentioned at bottom of this page.

 #### Important `postMessage` from your webapp to our iframe page